rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240206_New York Times Podcasts.md

 *  feel this is the time to try and bring it down because as much as they dislike the premise
 *  of what UNRWA stands for, they recognize that it plays a huge and important role in sustaining
 *  life ultimately during a devastating war that has killed roughly one in a hundred Garzons,
-*  according to Garzón official estimates.
+*  according to GarzÃ³n official estimates.
 *  And they don't have a plan for what could replace UNRWA and who could step in, who has
 *  the manpower and the logistical footprint to deliver aid, to provide shelter.
 *  And there are fears that if UNRWA collapses, it would hugely worsen what is already a very